All TopicsNewsCultureJapanese Snacks & CandyFood & DrinkTravelEntertainmentMember Spotlight

 An assortment of Japanese KitKat flavors, with the famous seasonal sakura flavor in its pink bag with cherry blossom design.

-If you love Japanese chocolates, then you’ll love TokyoTreat’s monthly subscription box, which sends you all kinds of delicious Japanese snacks and sweets to try every month!
+If you love Japanese chocolates, you’ll love TokyoTreat’s monthly subscription box, which sends you all kinds of delicious Japanese snacks and sweets to try every month!

 TokyoTreat button